Created by Naoko Takeuchi.

 I was still a kid living half a world away from Hollywood back then, and one of the first things my peers commented on after seeing it was that the karate sucked.
 A lot of it was blamed on the character of Daniel LaRusso (Ralph Macchio), who starts out as the proverbial 90 lb. weakling, but happens to know a few karate moves, and ends up as a 90 lb. weakling with a few more karate moves under his belt.
 None of the main cast looked particularly impressive by the standards of traditional martial arts cinema.
-And yet those awkward, stiff techniques shorn of accompanying acrobatics and complicated stunt work were a curious revelation.
+And yet those awkwardly executed techniques shorn of accompanying acrobatics and complicated stunt work were a curious revelation.
 TKK debuted during the tail end of the “kung fu” craze and the crest of the even wackier ninja craze.
 But whether portrayed by Hong Kong or Hollywood, Asian martial arts were still largely set within a pseudo-fantasy world.
 They had to be taught in monasteries or small villages hidden high within remote mountaintops as far as the movies were concerned (and still are).
 And they were usually performed by larger-than-life action hero types.
-But when high school bully Johnny Lawrence (William Zabka) threw an unremarkable front kick at new kid Daniel, causing the latter to keel over in extreme pain, the raw violence drew attention to the fact that many perfectly ordinary teenagers were already practicing martial arts up and down the country and were using those same skills on each other, either through tournaments such as the one seen in the movie, in the dojo, or on the streets.
+But when high school bully Johnny Lawrence (William Zabka) threw an unremarkable front kick at new kid Daniel, causing the latter to keel over in extreme pain, the raw violence drew attention to the fact that many perfectly ordinary teenagers were already practicing martial arts up and down the country and were using those same skills on each other, whether through tournaments such as the one seen in the movie, in the dojo, or on the streets.
 TKK presented a far more mundane portrait for the Asian martial arts, making it impossible to dismiss them as mere bunk that could only happen in the movies.
 It wasn't necessary be a f*%#in' Bruce Lee or Sho Kosugi since any dweeb could mosey on down to the nearest class and learn how to "Keith Nash" someone in the nuts.